Email Marketing Dictionary

 implied consent: see passive consent

-implied preferences: The topics, activities, and other things that subscribers indicate they are interested in based on their interactions with your brand; also see expressed preferences
+implied preferences: The topics, activities, products, services, and other things that subscribers indicate they are interested in based on their interactions with your brand’s emails, website, app, and other channels; also see expressed preferences

 inactive subscriber: A subscriber who has not opened or clicked in any of your emails in a long time; the opposite of an active or engaged subscriber

-inactivity: A lack of action from a subscriber or customer over a period of time
+inactivity: A lack of engagement from a subscriber or customer over a period of time

-inbox placement rate: The percentage of emails sent by a brand or from an IP address that reaches their intended recipients’ inboxes, as opposed to being blocked or junked, based on delivery to a panel or seed list
+inbox placement rate: The percentage of emails sent by a brand or from an IP address that reaches their intended recipients’ inboxes, as opposed to being blocked or junked

-junked: When inbox providers route emails to a recipient’s junk or spam folder
+junked: When inbox providers route emails to a recipient’s junk, bulk, or spam folder

-landing page: Webpage, app, and any other digital destination that subscribers are directed to when they click a call-to-action in an email
+landing page: A webpage, app, and any other digital destination that subscribers are directed to when they click a call-to-action in an email

 lapsed-customer email: see win-back email

-leased media: Media content produced by a brand and distributed to an audience the brand developed via a closed platform controlled by a third party, such as Facebook, Twitter, and mobile app platforms; also see earned media, granted media, owned media, and paid media
+leased media: Media content produced by a brand and distributed to an audience the brand developed via a closed platform controlled by a third party, such as Facebook, TikTok, and mobile app platforms

 list building: The process of adding email addresses to your mailing list

-list hygiene: Ensuring that your email list is free of invalid and undeliverable email addresses, role-based email addresses, spam traps, unconfirmed email addresses, and chronically inactive subscribers
+list hygiene: Ensuring that your email list is free of invalid and undeliverable addresses, role-based addresses, spam traps, unconfirmed addresses, and chronically inactive subscribers

 list rental: Having a message sent on your behalf to an email list owned by someone else

-list-unsubscribe: Optional coding that marketers can add to the <head> of their emails to enable native unsubscribe links offered by inbox providers
+list-unsubscribe: Coding that most email service providers automatically add to the <head> of their customers’ emails to enable native unsubscribe links offered by inbox providers

 live content: Images and other email content that vary based on when the email is opened, what kind of device it’s opened on, and other factors